pgagarinov/mxberry-core/README.md

 into plain text and hyper text strings.
 * **Useful generic-purpose functions in** `mxberry.core` package, such as
     - `absrelcompare` for comparing arrays using both relative and absolute tolerances
-    - `getcallername` and `getcallernameext` for generating names of callers
+    - `getcallername` and `getcallernameext` for getting names of callers
     - `throwerror` and `throwwarn` for throwing warnings and exceptions with automatically generated identifiers

 * **Helper functions for different built-in types**